 If a drop-off situation happens, that is, a fault suddenly disappears before the operate delay is exceeded, the timer reset state is activated.
 The functionality of the timer in the reset state depends on the combination of the Operating curve type, Type of reset curve and Reset delay time settings.
 When the DT characteristic is selected, the reset timer runs until the set Reset delay time value is exceeded.
 When the IDMT curves are selected, the Type of reset curve setting can be set to "Immediate", "Def time reset" or "Inverse reset".
 The reset curve type "Immediate" causes an immediate reset.
-With the reset curve type "Def time reset", the reset time depends on the Reset delay time setting.
-With the reset curve type "Inverse reset", the reset time depends on the current during the drop-off situation.
+With the reset curve type "Def time reset", the reset time depends on the Current during the drop-off situation.
 The START output is deactivated when the reset timer has elapsed.